-By default, the Artlantis menu bar, , the inspector navigation palette and the Preview appear when the program is started up.
+By default, the bar, Artlantis ribbon menu, the inspector navigation palette and the $\underline{\text{Preview}}$ appear when the program is started up.

 The following other elements can be called up: General Preferences, the 2D View window, the Media Catalog, the Timeline and the Batch Rendering window.